degee147/golang-ecommerce/README.md

 ### How to use it:

 1. **Create `.env` File**:
-   In the root directory of your project, create a file named `.env` and add the environment variables as shown above.
+   In the root directory of your project, create a file named `.env` and add the environment variables as shown in env copy file.
 This file contains your database and JWT configuration settings.

 2. **Install Dependencies**:
    The `go mod tidy` command ensures that your Go modules and dependencies are correctly installed.